Because the Black and Tan Coonhound has special skills and strong hunting instincts, they are not known as family dogs.

 Feed puppies 3 to 6 months old three meals in a 24 -hour period.
 Feed puppies 6 months to one-year-old two bowls of food in a day.

-By the time he reaches his first birthday, one meal in a 24-hour period is all that’s required.
+By the time he reaches his first birthday, one meal in 24 hours is all that’s required.

-Sometimes, adult, Black and Tan Coonhounds prefer two smaller meals.
-It’s your duty to adapt to their eating tendencies.
+Sometimes adult Black and Tan Coonhounds prefer two smaller meals.
+You must adapt to their eating tendencies.

 High-quality dry food provides balanced nutrition for grown Black and Tan Coonhounds and can be mixed with canned food, broth, or water.